doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 .. note::

-    The support for positional and named prepared statements varies between the different database extensions.
+    Support for positional and named prepared statements varies between the different database extensions.
 PDO implements its own client side parser so that both approaches are feasible for all PDO drivers.
 OCI8/Oracle only supports named parameters, but Doctrine implements a client side parser to allow positional parameters also.